How to Run a Bookstore in 2025 (Step-by-Step Guide)

 Many popular bookstores, including all the major big box bookshop retailers, have small coffee shops or cafes within the store.
 Most readers love doing so with a hot cup of coffee or tea, so it’s a big draw to any bookstore.
 Since bookstores typically have low margins, finding other ancillary sales is an important tool to grow sales.

-Check out our blog for some tips for opening a coffee shop.
-And make sure you have a point of sale system that can handle both your retail bookstore and coffee shop needs.
+Check out our blog for some tips on opening a coffee shop.
+Make sure you have a point-of-sale system that can handle your retail bookstore and coffee shop needs.
 Inventory can be consolidated under one umbrella, keeping your sales and data accurate.

 A great way to compete against Amazon and other online bookshops is by including a used book section in your brick-and-mortar bookstore.
 It’s a fun hunt for book enthusiasts and an easy way to keep your inventory interesting and exciting.